Download a Study onto a Folder or USB Drive

 Once complete, select the Download (.zip) link to download the contents onto your local computer.

-After you select the link, your content will be in a .zip folder (in your computer's downloads folder) within a matter of seconds:
+After you select the link, your content will be in a .zip folder -- typically in your computer's "Downloads" folder.

-From this location, you can burn the exam to a CD, copy it onto a USB drive, or upload it elsewhere.
+From this location, you can unpack the .zip file and then transfer the files to another directory, copy it onto a USB drive, or upload it elsewhere.

 Note: Downloads are limited to 4 GB max.
 If your study exceeds this, you can break it down into smaller chunks or use Tricefy Downlink.
 Downlink also allows multiple studies to be downloaded at once.